Updated on July 5th, 2019 by Bob Ciura

 Source: Earnings Presentation

-Sales for the Medical Devices segment declined 4.6% to $6.5 billion, largely due to weakness in Orthopedics.
+The medical devices business was the worst performer in the first quarter, with sales down nearly 5% largely due to falling orthopedics sales.
 Johnson & Johnson has faced immense competitive pressure from Stryker Corporation (SYK) in the area of knee replacements.
-The company also saw weakness in spine surgery products.

-Johnson & Johnson has not been afraid to invest heavily in its key growth initiatives, both organically and through acquisition.
+Johnson & Johnson has invested aggressively in its pharmaceutical business, due to the tremendous growth potential in these products.
+It has made these investments both organically and through acquisitions.
 Johnson & Johnson has spent heavily on acquiring companies that fit with its business model.
-One such is example is the company’s $30 billion all-cash purchase of Actelion, which is already contributing to earnings.
+One example is the company’s $30 billion all-cash purchase of Actelion, which is already contributing to earnings.

 In addition, Johnson & Johnson spends aggressively on research and development to further build out its own pipeline of future products.
 Johnson & Johnson had research and development expense of $10.77 billion in 2018, the second year in a row of R&D expense above $10 billion.
 This is surely an enormous sum of cash, but it is imperative for pharmaceutical manufacturers to invest sufficiently in building its future product pipeline.